thedoggybrad/Frame-Blocker-Filter/README.md

 ✓Frame Blocker Filter's CDN - It is a personalized content delivery network, designed only for use in this project (Frame Blocker Filter).
 It is powered by CloudFlare Pages, secured by CloudFlare and is distributed on the CloudFlare's super fast distribution system.
 It is the one we are recommend to use, as this is super reliable.

 ## How to add an adblock filter? (also applies to this filter)
 This section is for those who does not know how to use their adblock.
+The Instructions given below are only for those popular adblockers, for other adblockers you may follow the General Instruction given below.
 <br>
 If you want to make your lives easier, please use the subscribe link and click OK/Confirm to easily add this filter.
 <br>